 About the Chicks

-Once our coop was finally up and ready for chickens, I just couldn’t wait to introduce our first batch of hens to our family… on our daughter’s 3rd birthday we started with 3 hens!!
+Once our coop was finally up and ready for chickens, I just couldn’t wait to introduce our first tiny flock of hens to our family… on our daughter’s 3rd birthday we started with 3 hens!!
 We named them Snap, Crackle and Pop (Pop is still with us thankfully and rules our current roost)!

 About Our Flock